valtimo-platform/valtimo-documentation/using-valtimo/forms/forms.md

 Valtimo uses the [form.io](https://www.form.io/) form builder to create forms that can be used for multiple purposes such as:
 - Task forms
 - Process start forms
-- Dossier detail view
+- Case detail view

-## Dossier data
+## Case data

-By default, when creating fields in a form the data will be retrieved from and stored in the dossier.
-The property of the dossier that is used depends on the 'Property Name' field on the 'API' tab of the field settings.
+By default, when creating fields in a form the data will be retrieved from and stored in the case.
+The property of the case that is used depends on the 'Property Name' field on the 'API' tab of the field settings.

 In the example below a document definition is defined with the `firstName` property.
 A form field is created that corresponds to this property to allow data to be loaded and saved.